A Hifiman with a more relaxed tuning — Hifiman’s Most Approachable New Mid-Fi Headphone

 The Edition XV typically retails for $399 in the US and €409 in Europe.

-The reference is deliberate.
-When Jürgen Klopp arrived at Liverpool — my football club — in October 2015, he introduced himself as “the normal one,” a direct and characteristically self-aware contrast to Mourinho’s “special one” persona.
-He turned out to be one of the most special managers in the club’s history, but it took time to see that.
-The Edition XV is a bit like that: it does not immediately grab you the way the HE600 does, but over weeks and months it earns a different kind of appreciation — something more sustainable and less dependent on initial excitement.
-I tested it primarily through the JDS Labs Element IV and Topping DX5 II.
-But first, let’s take a look at what’s in the box.
+The “normal one” reference is deliberate.
+When Jürgen Klopp arrived at Liverpool in October 2015, he introduced himself as the normal one — a characteristically self-aware contrast to Mourinho’s special one persona.
+He turned out to be one of the most special managers in the club’s history, but it took time to see it.
+The Edition XV is like that: it does not immediately grab you, but over weeks and months it earns a different kind of appreciation.

 Unboxing and Packaging